speedingplanet/frontend-bootcamp-2025-06/front-end-labs/front-end-apps/labs.md

 ## Lab 11: Putting it all together.
 Part 1: Form HTML

-Now that we know grids forms pretty well, let's add a form all at once.
+Now that we know grids and forms pretty well, let's add a form all at once.
 Account settings should have the following:

 1. **First Name** field: required, minimum length 2, alphabetical characters, spaces and dashes only.
 [The format is a challenge, feel free to come back to it when you get the rest of the form done]
 2. Same for **Last Name**